 The 2017 Winter Concert Series

-The 2017 Winter Concert Series features musicians from Radford University and the University of North Carolina School of the Arts, The Winter Concert Series is a series of FREE Sunday afternoon concerts at the Historic 1908 Courthouse in Independence.
-The 2017 Concerts will begin on Sunday, January 29th at 3pm; donations are gratefully accepted at the door and the audience is welcome to stay after the performance for a reception with the artists.
+The Winter Concert Series is a series of FREE Sunday afternoon concerts on at the Historic 1908 Courthouse in Independence on select Sundays through April 9th.
+Donations are gratefully accepted at the door and the audience is welcome to stay after the performance for a reception with the artists.

 The Arts & Cultural Council of the Twin Counties is a non-profit organization dedicated to promoting the arts, funded in part by Twin Counties individuals and businesses, local municipalities, the Virginia Commission for the Arts and National Endowment for the Arts.
 For more information on the Arts Council and upcoming events call 276-238-1217 or visit us at: www.artsculturalcouncil.org.